What if a building didn’t try to stand out—but disappear?

 building and forest is blurred, softened.

 Descriptions of the interiors suggest spaces opening wide to the landscape.
-A plunge pool skimming the edge of the deck.
-A daybed facing the reeds.
+A plunge pool meets the edge of the deck.
+A daybed faces the reeds.
 Outdoor showers.
-Fireplaces for winter evenings.
+Winter fireplaces.
 Bars stocked with botanical mixers and local spirits.
 Even without standing inside them, it’s easy to sense that the design feels like an invitation—not to escape nature, but to be gently folded into it.

-But what stayed with me most was harder to name.
+But what left the deepest impression was harder to name.

 A kind of ecological humility.
 The sense